 Editorial, J Genet Disor Genet Rep Vol: 10 Issue: 7

-*Corresponding author: Arman Q, Department of Genetics, Pakistan Metropolitan Geriatric Medical College, Pakistan; E-mail: [email protected]
+*Corresponding author: Jobia A, Department of Oncology, United Kingdom, Metropolitan Geriatric Medical Center, UK; E-mail: [email protected]

 Received date: July 04, 2021; Accepted date: July 17, 2021; Published date: July 28

 Keywords: CFTR, NIGMS, NIST